matteo14c/HaploCoV/docs/source/assign.rst

 ::

- assign.pl  --dfile linDefMut50  --metafile  linearDataSorted.txt --out  linearDataSorted.txt_reAssigned
+ assign.pl  --dfile linDefMut  --metafile  linearDataSorted.txt --out  linearDataSorted.txt_reAssigned

 The output consists of a table in *HaploCoV format*, similarly to the input.
 The group/class/lineage assigned to each genome (9th column) will be updated with the newly assigned groups/class/lineages.
 Moreover an additional column will be added to indicate/report alternative assignments with equal levels of similarity.
 An example is outlined below. *no* indicates no alternative assignments were identified, and hence that the genome was unambiguously assigned to a single group/lineage.
 When multiple assignments are identified, a comma separated list is provided.